 It's no surprise that overcrowding is a big issue at some of the most popular national parks.
-For example, at the Grand Canyon National Park, the buildings, roads, and trails were designed to accommodate one million visitors each year, however, in 2013 alone, the park hosted more than 4.5 million visitors.
+For example, at the Grand Canyon National Park, the buildings, roads, and trails were designed to accommodate one million visitors each year, however, in 2018 alone, the park hosted more than 6.3 million visitors.

 When to Visit

-At Olympic's Hurricane Ridge, the best time of day to visit is before 10 am or after 5 pm when you'll find less glare, more interesting shadows and mountain colors, and more visible wildlife.
-Keep in mind that during the longest days of the summer, evening sunsets at Olympic National Park are not until around 9:00 or even 9:30 p.m.
+At Olympic's Hurricane Ridge, the best time of day to visit is before 10 a.m. or after 5 p.m. when you'll find less glare, more interesting shadows and mountain colors, and more visible wildlife.
+Keep in mind that during the longest days of the summer, sunsets at Olympic National Park are not until around 9:00 p.m. or even 9:30 p.m.

 Areas to Visit

-- Surrounded by majestic peaks and domes, this sub-alpine meadow includes picnic areas and miles of hiking trails.
-Another good place to escape the crowds is at Hetch Hetchy Valley, located 40 miles from the Yosemite Valley.
+- Yosemite: Spend time in the Wawona District, a 45-minute drive from Yosemite Valley.
+Tuolumne Meadows on the east side of the park is also recommended.
+Surrounded by majestic peaks and domes, this sub-alpine meadow includes picnic areas and miles of hiking trails.
+Another good place to escape the crowds is at Hetch Hetchy Valley, located 40 miles from Yosemite Valley.
 The area surrounding the Hetch Hetchy Reservoir is home to spectacular scenery and is the starting point for many of the less-used backcountry trails in the park.

 To sum it all up, the Grand Canyon, Great Smoky Mountains, Olympic, Yellowstone, and Yosemite are all large parks which offer plenty of opportunities to get away from the crowds, even during the summer months.

 Order trip planners and other information from the parks and plan your visitation strategy in advance of your trip as much as possible.
-If you try to follow at least some of this advice, you'll definitely improve your chances of having an enjoyable and memorable experience at these magnificent parks.
+If you try to follow at least some of this advice, you'll improve your chances of having an enjoyable and memorable experience at these magnificent parks.